Fluentd+Kibana

 Step 1: Install Fluentd

-To install Fluentd, users can follow these steps:
+To install Fluentd, follow these steps:

-1. Download the Fluentd installation package from the official website
+1. Download the Fluentd installation package from the official website.

-2. Extract the package to a directory of your choice
+2. Extract the package to a directory of your choice.

-3. Run the installation script to install Fluentd
+3. Run the installation script (e.g., `sudo./install.sh` on Linux).

 Step 2: Install Kibana

-To install Kibana, users can follow these steps:
+To install Kibana, follow these steps:

-1. Download the Kibana installation package from the official website
+1. Download the Kibana installation package from the official website.

-2. Extract the package to a directory of your choice
+2. Extract the package to a directory of your choice.

-3. Run the installation script to install Kibana
+3. Run the installation script (e.g., `sudo./install.sh` on Linux).

 Configuring Fluentd